KahWee - Web Development, AI Tools & Tech Trends

 Syncing to iOS

-Inserted rows appear in Tripsy on Mac immediately (CoreData reads the local store on launch).
-They do not appear on iPhone until Tripsy pushes them to CloudKit.
+Inserted rows appear in Tripsy on Mac immediately.
+They don't reach iPhone until Tripsy pushes them to CloudKit.

 Open each inserted item in Tripsy on Mac and save it.
-Any UI save registers the row as a local change, pushes the full record to CloudKit, and syncs it to iPhone.
-That touch also protects the row — once Tripsy has pushed your insert to CloudKit, the cloud copy matches and there is nothing to revert.
+Any UI save registers the row as a local change, pushes it to CloudKit, and syncs to iPhone.
+It also locks in the data — once Tripsy has pushed the record, the cloud copy matches and nothing reverts it.

 Caution